h4rm0n1c/stratagema/README.md

 IF you are in any way concerned about downloading 70+ executable files, I would reccomend that you submit the link to generated_commands.zip in the releases section, to virustotal.com, I have done so before every release myself all files have come back clean from every single vendor.

+Update: One or two Vendors are marking these releases as malicious, please check the release notes for more information about this and how to verify you're not getting malicious software.

 You are also free to download this repository, peruse the contents and rebuild everything from scratch.